codingpsych72/Audio_it/README.md

 4)Thats it now choose what Audio_it should do for you provide the necessary details such as file path --> eg: /home/user/directory/filename.format

+5)I have also attached a mp4 file for you to try on -->All d best

 Happy Audio_it_ing...............:)